yegor256/blog/_drafts/jcabi-xml.md

 date: 2014-04-23
 tags: xml java jcabi
 description:
-  Parsing and traversing of XML documents as a very common and very verbose operation is made easy with jcabi-xml
+Parsing and traversing of XML documents as a very common and verbose operation is made easy with jcabi-xml
 keywords:
   - xml parsing java
   - parse xml java